kit-cel/gr-radar/README.md

 `cmake ../` // build makefiles
 `make` // build toolbox

 Some testcases use huge buffer sizes.
-Therefore you have to increse the maximum size of a single shared memory segment.
+Therefore you have to increase the maximum size of a single shared memory segment.
 Run following line to fix that.
 Additionally the script configures some USRP stuff.
-All changes will be resetted after reboot.
+All changes will be reset after reboot.

 `sudo ./../examples/setup/setup_core`

-Now you can run all testcases and install the toolbox.
+Now you can run all test cases and install the toolbox.
 If `ctest` responds with '100% tests passed' the toolbox should be build correctly.

 `ctest` // run tests
 `sudo make install` // install toolbox